Dimension is polynomial in height for posets with planar cover graphs: Restrictions Resulting from Bounded Height

-If $X$ is any subset of $[n]$ with $|X|=s$, then Proposition~\ref{pro:disjoint-trees} implies that there are distinct integers $i,j\in X$ such that $x_0Tb_j$ intersects $a_iSy_0$.
-We apply this observation to the set $X=[s]$.
-We give the balance of the argument under the assumption that $i<j$.
-From the details of the argument, it will be clear that the proof when $i>j$ is symmetric.
+Let $s=6h+1$.
+Note that $n\geq 9s+4h-1$.
+If $X$ is any subset of $[n]$ with $|X|=s+1$, then Proposition~\ref{pro:disjoint-trees} implies that there are distinct integers $\alpha,\beta\in X$ such that $x_0Tb_\beta$ intersects $a_\alpha Sy_0$.
+We apply this observation to the set $X=[s+1]$.
+We give the balance of the argument under the assumption that $\alpha<\beta$.
+From the details of the argument (illustrated on the right side of Figure~\ref{fig:killer}), it will be clear that the proof when $\alpha>\beta$ is symmetric.